ewallace/ewallace.github.io/manual/_posts/2021-09-08-meetings-overview.md

 ## When they happen

-New in September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday
+New in September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.

 We will try to schedule 1-1 meetings using the outlook calendar meeting invite service.
-Edward will attempt to make that calendar accurately reflect when he is and is not free.
+Edward will work on making that calendar reflect when he is free and when he is busy.

 # Lab socials (whenever we feel like it)